Dallas Child Custody Lawyers

 In the Texas Family Code, child custody is known as conservatorship.
 Tex.
 Fam.
 Code Chapter 153 states that custody is granted to (a) certain individual(s) based on the best interests of the child.
-In order to obtain custody during and after a divorce, you will need to prove to the court that maintaining custody of your child is in their best interest.
+In order to obtain custody after a divorce, you will need to prove to the court that maintaining custody of your child is in their best interest.

-O’Neil Wysocki P.C. has handled numerous cases involving child custody and will combine compassionate service with relentless representation.
-Anyone in need of a Dallas child custody attorney can benefit from calling our offices for a consultation on their case.
+O’Neil Wysocki P.C. has handled numerous cases involving child custody, combining compassionate service with relentless representation.
+Anyone in need of a Dallas child custody attorney can benefit from calling our firm.